Just who was the Apostle Paul of the New Testament?

 Scholars believe the trip took place about six months after Stephen’s death, circa 35 BC.

-As an overachiever, Paul believed he could do good things for the God he worshipped once he rounded up those apostates and dragged them back to Jerusalem to stand trial.
+As an overachiever, Paul believed he could do good things for the God he worshiped.
+He rounded up those apostates and dragged them back to Jerusalem to stand trial.

 God, of course, had something else in mind.